AliBahaari/Echo-Server/README.md

 # Echo Server

-"Echo Server" is a simple socket echo server written by Node.js, Express and Express-WS for testing socket programming in Node.js.
+"Echo Server" is a simple socket echo server written by Node.js, Express and Express-WS for testing socket programming.

 ## Usage
 First, you should connect to `localhost:4000/echo`.